 - Participants will learn to create a words, layout, how to develop their own style and decorations and embellishments.

-You will also receive a pack to take home including an instruction sheet, a small sketch pad and a Pentel Aquash brush pen.
+- You will also receive a pack to take home including an instruction sheet, a small sketch pad and a Pentel Aquash brush pen.

-This is a unique chance to learn this skill here in the city from an English speaking teacher.
+The class will be taught over three hours in Nordhavn and costs 350dkk plus a small booking fee.
+The cost covers teaching time, equipment you will use during the class and the take home pack, light refreshments and plenty of hygge!This is a unique chance to learn this skill here in the city from an English speaking teacher.
 You will go away able to create beautiful brush calligraphy and have the skills to start to develop your own style.

 The class will be taught in English, is open to adults and no experience is necessary.
 This is something I know a lot of people are interested in so take the chance now and book your tickets via the links below and I look forward to seeing you there!